davidaascorreia/public/azure/synapse/README.md

  6b.
 Create a new Power BI dataset on SQLPool01 from Synapse Studio, and download the .pbids file provided.
 Open the file in Power BI Desktop.

  6c.
-Enter credentials, choose DirectQuery, save the file, and publish it to your wanted Power BI workspace.
+Enter credentials, choose DirectQuery (create Year and Month column), save the file, and publish it to your wanted Power BI workspace.

  6d.
 Go to app.powerbi.com.
 Log in, go to the workspace you published the dataset, find the dataset, go to settings, update data source credentialsby using OAuth2 and use your account.